-By the end of 2019/20 first semester, the following deliverables will be complete to demonstrate the proposal is in progress:
+By the end of 2019/20 first semester, the following deliverables will be complete to demonstrate the initiative is in progress:

-• Number of participants and questionnaire responses will be reported to the Human Resources department, cabinet, and Board as part of the annual HR Report.
+A tally of participants as well as questionnaire responses will be reported to the HR department, cabinet, and Board as part of the annual HR Report.

-The following short-term SMART goal that will demonstrate successful implementation of the proposal:
+The following short-term SMART goal that will demonstrate successful implementation of the initiative:

-Findings that participation in this program helps to retain ACPS employees residing outside of Albemarle with children.
+Findings that participation in this program helps to retain ACPS employees residing outside of Albemarle with children

-The following long-term SMART goal will help determine success/effect/impact of the proposal:
+The following long-term SMART goal will help determine success/effect/impact of the initiative:

-- A reduction of employee turnover equivalent to the projected impact cited in the outputs. - Improvement on pertinent items from state-mandated working conditions survey. - An overall sense of greater well-being and reduced absenteeism for school division employees who come in from other districts, especially on inclement weather days where their school system cancels school and ACPS does not.
+- A reduction of employee turnover equivalent to the projected impact cited in the outputs - Improvement on pertinent items from our state-mandated working conditions survey - An overall sense of greater well-being and reduced absenteeism for school division employees who come in from other districts, especially on inclement weather days where their school system cancels school and ACPS does not.